 Clearly DNA and genetics factor in, but there’s no universal age that we go gray.
 Typically, Caucasians start going gray in their mid-30s, earlier if they are redheads, Asians in their late 30s, and African-Americans in their late-40s.
-Then there is something that dermatologists call the 50-50-50 rule: Fifty percent of the population has about a 50% chance of gray hair by age 50.
+Then there is something that dermatologists call the 50-50-50 rule: at age 50 years, 50% of the population has at least 50% grey hair.

 GRAY HAIR CARE

 So what do you do if you find a gray hair?
 Or a few hundred?
 First—resist plucking.
 Perhaps you’ve heard the beauty myth that if you pluck a gray hair, three more will grow back in its place?
 While that is a myth, the actual truth may be worse.
 Like tweezing your eyebrows, plucking can traumatize the hair follicle and discourage regrowth.
 Translation: thinner hair in the long term, and possible bald patches.

 Instead, start from the inside out.
 Studies have shown that gray hair may be exacerbated by a lack of B12 vitamin and other nutrients in your diet.
 Healthy foods feed your hair the same way they nourish your body, so make sure you stay hydrated and choose healthy snacks high in protein and B vitamins, like liver and carrots.

 There is also a significant association with smoking and tobacco use.
 Yet another reason to quit smoking...or not to start.